Vin-icius/Vin-icius/README.md

 # About me

-Estudante de Sistemas de Informação (8º período - UNOESTE) exerço desenvolvimento de software e busco consolidar minha carreira como Desenvolvedor.
-Minha formação tem me proporcionado sólida experiência na criação de soluções robustas e eficientes.
+Currently pursuing a Bachelor's degree in Information Systems (8th semester - UNOESTE), I work in software development and aim to strengthen my career as a Developer.
+My academic background has provided me with solid experience in building robust and efficient solutions.

-Experiência em Destaque:
+# Featured Experience:

-*Estágio Supervisionado | CASA DE SUCOS DE FRANCA LTDA:* Atuo no desenvolvimento de um sistema integrado (Web e Mobile) para otimizar as operações de venda e compra da empresa, utilizando Node.js para o back-end e React.js para o front-end.
-O projeto visa entregar uma solução completa para clientes, fornecedores e a equipe interna.
-Veja mais em: https://consumaja.com/ **AINDA EM FASE DE DESENVOLVIMENTO**
+*Supervised Internship | CASA DE SUCOS DE FRANCA LTDA:* I am developing an integrated system (Web and Mobile) to optimize the company's sales and purchasing operations, using Node.js for the back end and React.js for the front end.
+The project aims to deliver a complete solution for clients, suppliers, and the internal team.
+See more at: https://consumaja.com/ **STILL IN DEVELOPMENT**

-Projetos Acadêmicos Relevantes:
+# Relevant Academic Projects:

-*API RESTful com Java e Spring Web:* Implementação de um sistema com base de dados PostgreSQL, focado em operações CRUD e funcionalidades de negócio complexas.
+*API RESTful with Java and Spring Web:* Implementation of a system using a PostgreSQL database, focused on CRUD operations and complex business functionalities.

-*Aplicação .NET Core:* Desenvolvimento de API RESTful para controle e gerenciamento de dados, com integração a banco de dados MySQL e documentação via Swagger.
+*.NET Core Application:* Development of a RESTful API for data control and management, integrating with a MySQL database and featuring Swagger documentation.

-*Interface com React + Next.js:* Criação de aplicações JSX dinâmicas e responsivas.
+*Interface with React + Next.js:* Creation of dynamic and responsive JSX applications.

-*Competências Adicionais:*
+*Additional Skills:*

-* Documentação de Software (ERS).
+* Software Documentation (ERS).

-* Gestão de Projetos (EAP, EAR, MS-Project).
+* Project Management (EAP, EAR, MS-Project).

-* Governança de TI (ITIL, COBIT).
+* IT Governance (ITIL, COBIT).

-* Certificado pela Santander Academy através da conclusão do curso de Java Spring Boot pela plataforma DIO.me.
+* Certified by Santander Academy through completion of the Java Spring Boot course on the DIO.me platform.

-Sou apto a aplicar meus conhecimentos em um ambiente profissional, colaborar com equipes de desenvolvimento e contribuir para o sucesso de projetos inovadores, enquanto continuo aprimorando minhas habilidades técnicas.
+I am able to apply my knowledge in a professional environment, collaborate with development teams, and contribute to the success of innovative projects, while continuously improving my technical skills.

 ---